 This is especially important for an illness as complex as pancreatic cancer.
 Patients do best when treated by experienced doctors at a major cancer center.
-The Knight Cancer Institute is ranked among the best in the nation for both cancer care and research.

 - The expertise to make surgery, and the chance for a cure, an option for more patients than ever.

 - A care team devoted to giving you the best quality of life for as long as possible.

 - Team-based care, with many specialists and scientists working together.

 - Close ties to OHSU’s Brenden-Colson Center for Pancreatic Care, a world leader in research to improve patient lives and outcomes.